Akshay-Sarda/Deep-Reinnforcement-Learning-Udacity/Report.md

 For improvement we can reduce the number of iteration OR we can reduce the layer complexity because we can see the network is overfitting.

-Possible Imporvement:
+## Possible Imporvement:
+### Primary issues:
-Final episodes are nearly equal but due to randomness and according to plot improvement in episodes could increase the accurace.
-Further more if we try to reduce the randomness using regularization it will reduce the randomenss and hence the accuracy.
+* Final episodes are nearly equal but due to randomness and according to plot improvement in episodes could increase the accurace.
+* Further more if we try to reduce the randomness using regularization it will reduce the randomenss and hence the accuracy.
+* If we can increase the examples for learning we can improve the model accuracy.

+### Possible Improvement through model improvement:
+The Rainbow model experimented by researchers from Deep Mind can give more accurate result for the model better for this test case.
+The model are:
+* Double DQN (DDQN)
+* Prioritized experience replay
+* Dueling DQN
+* A3C
+* Distributional DQN
+* Noisy DQN